codeequity/codeEquity/docs/ceManual.md

 by the CodeEquity website, comfortable that as the project evolves, so can the equity structure for BookShare.

-While at CodeEquity.net, Jessie selects the `Convert BookShare` option, which is the BookShare repository.
+While at CodeEquity.net, Jessie selects the `Convert BookShare` option, which refers to the BookShare repository.
 The CodeEquity website passes this instruction to CE Server, where most of the internal conversion work occurs.
 CE Server will initialize internal state (see [Linkages](#linkages)), and enforce the 1:1 mapping rule between issues and cards in the new
 CodeEquity project by duplicating and renaming any issue that is pointed at by more than one card.
 The new issue names are identical to the original name, but with a random alpha-numeric string appended to the end of it.

-Could Jessie have started by converting a related BookShare project, for example BookShare Front End, instead of the entire repository?
+Could Jessie have started by converting a related BookShare *project*, for example BookShare Front End, instead of the entire repository?
 The simple answer is "no".

 In GitHub, every issue resides in exactly one repository.
 GitHub Projects, however, are unrestricted views over issues from any number of repositories within an organization.
 In other words, repos and projects are independent organizational entities ... one is for content (repo), one is for views (projects).
 The CodeEquity mandate is to manage the provenance of provisional equity, which is primarily a content-level task.
-Views are solely used for summarization (both in CodeEquity and GitHub).
+Views are solely used for summarization (both in CodeEquity and GitHub) while reporting.
 If CodeEquity Projects were tied directly to GitHub Projects, several points of friction would immediately pop up.
-For example, during conversion, CE Server enforces the 1:1 mapping rule by force-duplicating and reassinging all issues with multiple cards.
+For example, during conversion, CE Server enforces the 1:1 mapping rule by force-duplicating and renaming all issues with multiple cards.
 Since a GitHub Project can contain issues across multiple repositories, CE Server would be remapping issues and cards in repositories that otherwise have no connection to the CodeEquity Project at hand.

 After conversion, BookShare is now a valid CodeEquity project.
-All pre-existing columns are preserved, as well as all pre-existing cards, issues and labels.
+In the related GitHub project BookShareFE, all pre-existing columns are preserved, as well as all pre-existing cards, issues and labels.
+This will be true no matter the related projects, althgou CE Server may create extra issues and cards to preserve the 1:1 mapping.
 The reserved columns **Pending PEQ Approval** and **Accrued** will be added as soon as a PEQ issue is closed.
 The reserved PEQ and AllocPeq labels will be added as soon as a PEQ issue, or an allocation are added to the project.
-From this point on, all changes to BookShare maintain it's valid status as a CodeEquity Project.
+From this point on, all changes in BookShare maintain it's valid status as a CodeEquity Project.

-Jessie's BookShare CodeEquityFE GitHub Project looks identical to how it looked before becoming part of a CodeEquity project:
+Jessie's BookShareFE GitHub project now looks identical to how it looked before becoming part of a CodeEquity project:

 <p float="left">